kimsQ/rc/docs/getting-started/browsers-devices.md

 ## Supporting Internet Explorer 8

-As of v4, Ratchet plus no longer supports IE8. **If you require IE8 support, we recommend you use Ratchet plus 3.** It's still supported by our team for bugfixes and documentation changes, but no new features will be added to it.
+As of v4, kimsQ RC no longer supports IE8. **If you require IE8 support, we recommend you use kimsQ RC 3.** It's still supported by our team for bugfixes and documentation changes, but no new features will be added to it.

-Alternatively, you may add some third party JavaScript to backfill support for IE8 to Ratchet plus 4.
+Alternatively, you may add some third party JavaScript to backfill support for IE8 to kimsQ RC 4.
 You'll need the following:

 * [The HTML5 shiv](https://en.wikipedia.org/wiki/HTML5_Shiv)
 * [Respond.js](https://github.com/scottjehl/Respond)